cksystemsgroup/scalloc/README.md

     LD_PRELOAD=/path/to/libscalloc.so ./foo

 scalloc heavily makes use of 64bit address space.
-If you run into some limits you probably need to disable overcommit accounting.
+If you run into mmap limits you  need to disable overcommit accounting.
 On recent versions of Linux you can do this by

     sudo sh -c "echo 1 > /proc/sys/vm/overcommit_memory"